sjmisina/Bellybutton_Diversity_Dashboard/README.md

-# Dashboard Building Exercise
+# Bellybutton Biodiversity
-dashboard built on html with bootstrap and JS using Plotly library
+Dashboard built on html with bootstrap and JS using Plotly library.